 Figure 6a (and 6b, 6c): The labels of the lines are Cloudy specific and not easily

 understandable to a general reader.
 They should be changed to actually include what lines are considered.
 Also the shape of the plots with 4.5 orders of magnitude on the y-axis and very compressed vertically makes them very hard to read.
 A different aspect is needed to be able to read the figures properly.
+[I DON’T AGREE.
+THE FIGURES SEEM FINE AND A LOT OF CLOUDY PAPERS USE LABELS SPECIFIC TO CLOUDY]

 Page 42: